EdrowsLuo/osudroidstrings/wiki/how to use skin.json/en.md

 ### Layout
 Some settings about the UI elements <br>
-Every minor type all has similar default characteristic settings <br>
+All minor types have similar default characteristic settings <br>
 Example：<br>

 ```json